- Pennsylvania maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 Marie Rudert, Executive Director

 Tel.: (610) 594-1340

 - Every evidence of insurance negotiated, placed or procured by the surplus lines licensee must bear the name of the licensee and the following legend in 10-point type:

 “The insurer which has issued this insurance is not licensed by the Pennsylvania Insurance Department and is subject to limited regulation.
-This insurance is NOT covered by the Pennsylvania Insurance Guaranty Association.”
+This insurance is NOT covered by the Pennsylvania Property and Casualty Insurance Guaranty Association.”

 - In 2014 Pennsylvania updated 31 PA.
 Code Ch.
 124, implementing changes that will reduce required documentation for foreign insurers to demonstrate eligibility.
 The Pennsylvania DOI will rely more on information available through the NAIC ISITE system.
 In addition to their Certificate of Authority, foreign insurers only need to submit their jurat page to the Pennsylvania DOI.
-The updated code also clarifies how a producer should document its diligent search effort in the placement of a policy, and stipulates that the diligent search form may be signed electronically.
+The updated code also clarifies how a producer should document its diligent search effort in the placement of a policy.